GeorgeHub2018/FullStack.Docker.Example/Service/README.md

-# This is test application that shows how to build Golang BackEnd, put it to the Docker container and run it.
+# This is test application that shows how to build Golang BackEnd, put it to the Docker Image and run it.

 ### Files:
   - **app.build.bat** - builds Golang application for Linux
-  - **docker.build.bat** - builds Docker image from Dockerfile and increase version by 1
+  - **docker.build.bat** - builds Docker Image from Dockerfile and increase version by 1
   - **docker.containers.bat** - shows list of all Docker Containers
   - **docker.images.bat** - shows list of Docker Images
   - **docker.run.bat** - runs last compiled Docker Image